rustsec/advisory-db/HOWTO_UNMAINTAINED.md

 - Stale repository: no recent maintenance activity, including any of the
-  following: recent commits, responses from the author on open issues, crate releases, or other publically visible activity by the author.
+  following: recent commits, responses from the author on open issues, crate releases, or other publicly visible activity by the author.
   Inactivity over a period of 1 year or more is the preferred threshold.
 - Contact attempts with the author made with no response.
 Ideally these attempts are made via a public GitHub issue, so that issue can be